 $1000 deposit due within 10 days of your completed application.

-Final payment of $999 due on February 1 (90 days prior to departure).
+Final payment due on September 25 (90 days prior to departure).

 How to reserve your space: